 The notion of male privilege becomes very complex, because it faces two counterexamples: one when we look at the perpetrators and one when we look at the victims.

 First, we can look at the perpetrators of sexist discrimination: these are not always men.
 There are famous gender labeling studies: when hiring someone for a job (for example a leadership position), the name on a CV can influence the decision: if the name of the job applicant on the CV is male, the rating or hiring rate for that applicant is higher than when the name is female, even if both CVs are identical.
 Even female recruiters have a preference for the CV with the male name, so they have the same pro-male sexism bias as men.
 And when it comes to negative female gender roles (behaviors that discriminate women) and negative female stereotyping (about skills, body image, fashion,…), women are also often strengthening and sustaining them.
 Think about a woman who thinks that women should be more polite and considerate than men, that women should be judged on their appearance.
 Or think about a woman who prefers a man with high status, giving the signal to men that they should pursue status.
-This woman looks at a man as a status objects, just like a man can look at a woman as a sex objects.
+This woman looks at a man as a status object, just like a man can look at a woman as a sex object.
 Or think about mothers who treat their sons and daughters differently in similar situations, based on sexist prejudgments and gender expectations.
 If upbringing (nurture) of children has an influence on their gender roles later in life, and if mothers do the upbringing, then women contribute to the gender roles.

 Male privilege and conflicts of interest bias